| | | | | | |

 Nancy France

-The rest of our journey took us up through Germany and into the historical Lorraine region of France to Nancy.
-Shortly after arriving at our accommodations we walked to the old town of Nancy for dinner.
-We found a restaurant on Rue des Maréchaux, a street known for having many restaurants with outdoor seating.
-As it turned out, the street was only a few blocks from the town square.
+The remainder of our journey took us through Germany and into the historic Lorraine region of France, where we arrived in Nancy.
+Shortly after checking into our accommodations, we walked to the old town of Nancy for dinner.
+We found a lovely restaurant on Rue des Maréchaux, a street known for its many restaurants with outdoor seating.
+It turned out to be just a few blocks from the town square.

 August 11th